Son1c-sound/SockVibes-online-shop/README.md

 ##libraries on UI
 - **Shadcn Components:**
+project has alot of reusable custom ui components you can use

 ## Usage
 You can clone code npm install , npm run dev and run it locally, dont forget to add your en variables of stripe api and supabase url with apikey, this way u can redsign code as you want.